rachelnicole/art-and-code/README.md

 This is a collection of projects & pieces that artists are working on where the primary medium is code.

+There are open issues to help improve this repo, if you would like to contribute please check out those issues [here](https://github.com/rachelnicole/art-and-code/issues) or open a pull request to submit more works and/or artists.

+If you are on this list and would like to be removed, please tweet at me [@ohhoe](http://www.twitter.com/ohhoe) and let me know.

 ----
 ## JavaScript
 This section features projects & pieces powered by JavaScript.